Kannaj/42EXP/README.md

 ### Greetings!

-This is the primary codebase that powers [42exp.com](https://42exp.com)
+This is the primary codebase that powers [42exp.com](https://42exp.com).
+Each folder has its own readme file which explains how everything works.

 -------